-- You can tell me apart from native beavers and muskrats by my white whiskers and long, thin tail. - I cause problems along dykes, in wetlands and other aquatic habitats by digging burrows in soil and eating so much aquatic vegetation. - My name in my home in South America is Coypu.
+- You can tell me apart from native beavers and muskrats by my white whiskers and long, thin tail. - I cause problems along dykes, in wetlands and other aquatic habitats by digging burrows in soil and devouring aquatic vegetation. - My name in my home in South America is Coypu.
 I was brought to southern BC for the fur trade.